-One of the interesting outcomes of preparing to make my recent Gardening For Ordnance publication submission is that I am gaining better clarity on the pre-visualization of the pending book (yes, there is always another book in my future).
+One of the interesting outcomes of preparing to make my Gardening For Ordnance publication submissions is that I am gaining better clarity on the pre-visualization of the pending book (yes, there is always another book in my future).

 It also became apparent that I have a bunch more color film negatives to scan (and maybe a few more images to photograph).
 One issue with external hard drive storage is when either the hard drive malfunctions or it is no longer compatible with the current computer.
 One really nice thing about film negatives; these are physically tangible items that are not impacted by shifting whims of technology.
 Such that I know that I had scanned some negatives back in 2008 and I am unable to find the digital files (some of which I know are “lost” on a malfunctioning external hard drive), but nevertheless I still have the negatives.
 Although it will be a pain to scan these negatives again the photographs are not lost on some fouled-up hard drive.
 Maybe another good reason to use film, eh?

 I made the recent submission with twenty photographs and now I that am focusing on the potential book I realize that I will need at least another twenty more scans to complete.
 At a minimum.
 I have created a new project page on my website for Gardening For Ordnance with the twenty photographs that are in the relative order of my developing book dummy.
 So I invite you to check that out.